4 1/2 to 5 pounds Idaho potatoes, peeled and cut into 1-inch chunks

 8 tablespoons (1 stick) unsalted butter, cut into slices

 1 cup heavy cream

-2. Mash the potatoes: Return the empty pot to the heat and add the milk.
+Mash the potatoes: Return the empty pot to the heat and add the milk.
 Bring the milk to a simmer and gingerly add the potatoes back into the pot.
 Season with salt and pepper and gently mix in the butter and sour cream.
-Do not over mix.
-Over mixing makes gummy potatoes.
+Do not over mix – over mixing makes gummy potatoes.
 Taste for seasoning.
 Remove from the heat.

-3. Finish the potatoes: When ready to serve, use a whisk (or an electric mixer fitted with the whisk attachment) to whip the heavy cream until fairly firm.
+Finish the potatoes: When ready to serve, use a whisk (or an electric mixer fitted with the whisk attachment) to whip the heavy cream in a medium bowl until fairly firm.
 With a rubber spatula, gently fold the whipped cream and the Parmesan into the mashed potatoes.
 Taste for seasoning.
 Serve immediately.

 For Alex Guarnaschelli,cooking has never been just about getting dinner on the table.
 With a legendary cookbook-editor mother (Maria Guarnaschelli) and afood-obsessed father, the….

 Stay in touch with me here.
 You will be the first updated when new recipes, exciting cooking tools and special offers appear in this space.
 You can become a part of the community that seeks to explore the endless, exciting world of food with the “ICAG”…